How to Make a Blanket Scarf

 Cozy fabrics in a generous cut make a luxe accessory.

-Take your cue from the runways this autumn and wrap yourself in a chic, voluminous scarf.
+Take your cue from the runways and wrap yourself in a chic, voluminous scarf.
 It offers protection from whatever the weather has in store, while adding an effortless European style to any outfit.

 You can adorn this scarf with trim or keep it plain, or use a bright edge finish or one that blends in—either way, let the fabric do the talking.
 For this project, you’ll cut a large fabric strip, finish the short ends and fringe them, add an optional trim, and end with finishing the long edges.